ds26gte/scmindent/README.md

 # Editing Lisp and Scheme files in vi

-"But then, when was the last time you heard of a lisp programmer that used vi?"
+“But then, when was the last time you heard of a lisp programmer that used vi?”
---- Paul Fox, vile developer
+― Paul Fox, vile developer

--=-
+❧

-The ability to automatically indent code is indispensable when editing files containing s-expression-based code such as Racket, Common Lisp, Scheme, ART*Enterprise, and other Lisps.
+The ability to automatically indent code is indispensable when editing files containing s-expression-based code such as Racket, Common Lisp, Scheme, ART⋆Enterprise, and other Lisps.

 The text editor family vi provides the option `lisp`, which in conjunction with the options `autoindent` and `showmatch` provides a form of Lisp indenting, but except in the improved vi clone Vim, this support is poor in at least two respects:

 1. escaped
 parentheses and double-quotes are not treated correctly; and

 2. all
 head-words are
 treated identically.